TNEli1/rivu-app/DEPLOYMENT.md

 1. Immediately roll back to the previous stable version in Vercel/Render
 2. Verify database integrity using diagnostic queries
 3. Address issues in development environment before redeploying

+## Git Security Practices

+When working with the Rivu codebase in Git:

+1. **Never commit secrets or environment files**:
+   - The `.gitignore` file already excludes `.env` and other secret files
+   - Always use `.env.example` as a template without real values

+2. **If secrets are accidentally committed**:
+   - Immediately remove them from the repository:
+     ```bash
+     git rm --cached .env
+     git commit -m "Remove accidentally committed .env file"
+     ```
+   - For secrets that were previously committed, purge them from Git history:
+     ```bash
+     git filter-branch --force --index-filter 'git rm --cached --ignore-unmatch .env' --prune-empty --tag-name-filter cat -- --all
+     git push --force
+     ```
+   - Immediately rotate all affected credentials/secrets

+3. **Code reviews**:
+   - Always check pull requests for accidental inclusion of secrets
+   - Scan for hardcoded credentials, API keys, or tokens

+4. **Secret scanning**:
+   - Consider enabling GitHub's secret scanning feature for the repository
+   - Run `git diff --staged` before every commit to review changes

+Remember: A secret that has ever been committed to Git should be considered compromised and rotated, even if later removed from the history.